ImranR98/MarkD/README.md

 # MarkD
-MarkD is a self-hosted, single user, Notes app that uses MarkDown formatted files.
+MarkD is a self-hosted, single user, Kanban style planning board and Markdown Notes app.

 ### Configuration
 An RSA public/private key pair is needed for user sessions, along with a duration, in seconds, that each session lasts.
 These are needed as environment variables and can be defined in a .env file in the root directory.